Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

-# Coral Multi-Agent System Setup Guide
+# How to Build a Multi-Agent System with Awesome Open Source Agents in Coral Protocol

-This repo provides a step-by-step guide to build and run a complete **multi-agent system** using [Coral Protocol](https://github.com/Coral-Protocol), open-source agents, and Coral Studio.
+This guide provides a step-by-step guide to build and run a complete **multi-agent system** using [Coral Protocol](https://github.com/Coral-Protocol), open-source agents, and Coral Studio so you can view all the interactions visually.

-You’ll go from scratch to a fully working setup with:
-- Coral Server
-- Coral Studio (UI)
-- Multiple connected agents
-- Live sessions and outputs

 ---